IMIO/imio.memory/README.rst

 Installation
 ------------
-If pipenv is not installed, install it (`sudo pip install pipenv`) Lauch this command:
+If pipenv is not installed, install it (`sudo pip install pipenv`).

+And after, you can use this command:

     make install